-The Discussions include the reading of very interesting articles written by CQR Press, which cover current, important, and pressing issues around the world.
+The Discussions include the reading of very interesting academic articles written by CQR Press, which cover current, important, and pressing issues around the world.
 They can be access via the left side bar in our class Canvas site.
 Throughout the duration of the term, you are to read and respond to the prompts/ question for 7 of the 12 Discussion Modules.
 I want you to write about 300-400 words in each response.
 Your response will be posted for the read of the class to see and read.
 So please be thoughtful, professional, and respectful in your discussion responses.
 You will receive one point for each Discussion response, for a total of 7 points.

 Course Essay [16%]: There is a course paper required for this course - a short essay (about 2-3 pages) based on your learning and understanding of a select current world issue as a result of this class (and other relevant outside experiences).
-Per our Canvas Course site, you will have a choice of writing on ONE of the two designated topic areas, which include the following: 1.
-Global Trade Relations; or 2.
-The Struggle for Global Supremacy.
-The final paper/exam is worth 16 points or 16% of your final grade.
+Per our Canvas Course site, you will have a choice of writing on ONE of the two designated topic areas.
+The course essay is worth 16 points or 16% of your final grade.
 More details on this assignment will be available via our Canvas course site later in the term.

-Assignment

-Points (% of Total)
+Assignment Points (% of Total)

-Quizzes (7)

-10 points each (70% total)
+Quizzes (7) 10 points each (70% total)

-Chapter "Journal" Responses & Discussions (7)

-2 pts total (1 per Chapter Journal Response &

-1 per each Discussion response (14%)
+Chapter "Journal" Responses & Discussions (7) 2 pts total (1 per Chapter Journal Response & 1 per each Discussion response (14%)

 Course Essay 16 points (16%)

-Total
+Total 100 (100%)